grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 For versioned projects, the `_index.md` file resides in the `website` repository.
 For unversioned projects, the `_index.md` file resides in the project repository.

-If the default labels are incorrect for a page, or directory of pages, you should update the labels.
+If the default labels are incorrect for a page or directory of pages, update the labels.
 A page should include a label in the `labels.products` sequence for every product that the page is relevant to.

 For a single page, if the page describes a feature available in Grafana Cloud and Grafana Enterprise, the source file front matter should include the following: